 - You or someone on your policy have had a serious conviction during the policy’s effective period

-- You’ve been using your car for business reasons without telling your insurer
+- You’ve been using your car for business reasons without telling your provider

 You should also expect your insurer to send you a written notice with an explanation of why it’s going to cancel, non-renew, or deny your insurance.
 This is a situation you want to avoid because a lapse in coverage will make the rates you pay in the future higher than they are now.

-It’s illegal to drive under the influence of drugs or alcohol in Maryland.
-If you’re caught, you’ll face severe legal consequences, and can expect to pay lots of money.
+It’s illegal to drive under the influence of drugs or alcohol in every state including Maryland.
+If you’re convicted for a DUI, you’ll face severe legal consequences, and can expect to pay lots of money.
 You can certainly expect to spend at least one day in jail.

-There are two types of convictions you can get for driving impaired in Maryland.
+There are two types of convictions you can get for driving impaired.
 The first is a DUI (driving while under the influence) and the second is a DWI (driving while impaired).
 Both have steep penalties, but a DUI is more severe.